32 Responses to “Tomorrow Night Is Brohm\’s Career”

 I have a hard time believing a second round pick’s career is going to be decided tomorrow night.
 What does it matter if Flynn is good to play in the regular season?

-Asshalo said in September 2nd, 2009 at 2:57 pm
+September 02, 2009 at 03:06 pm

 Brohm’s turning the corner.
 Remember, he was getting crushed on that first outing.
 Those INTs weren’t on him, imo.
 This last game I thought he looked pretty decent.
 He was getting crushed again, but ended up having one good drive.